 Since Prime Minister Abe initiated an aggressive stimulus package commonly known as "Abenomics" in 2012 (see p.
 10 of History and Myth), Japan's economy has rebounded somewhat.
 Although unemployment has decreased and companies have seen record profits, household income is down as wages have lagged and prices have risen.
-Japan's main challenges remain its huge government debt in excess of 218% of GDP; continued reliance on exports to drive growth; and aging and shrinking population.
-Despite its fragile state, Japan remains the world's 3rd largest economy, after China and the US.
+Japan's main challenges remain its huge government debt in excess of 255% of GDP; continued reliance on exports to drive growth; and aging and shrinking population.
+Japan has slipped to the 4th world's largest economy in February 2024, behind Germany.
+China remains the largest economy followed by the US in 2nd and now Germany in 3rd.